 THE SERVICE HISTORIQUE DE LA DÉFENSE

 The French army history department, the Service Historique de la Défense (SHD), oversees the archives of the ministries in charge of military affairs.
 It has a one of the largest specialist military history libraries in France.
 Another of its missions is to accredit, index and collect military symbols (emblems and colours) and to participate in defence history projects.
+Events

 THE SOUVENIR NAPOLÉONIEN

 The Souvenir Napoléonien is the most important Napoleonic association in Europe.
 It was created on 27 December 1937 and was recognised as being “of public utility” by a ministerial decree of 5 November 1982.
+See page

-VILLE IMPÉRIALE [THE “IMPERIAL TOWN” LABEL]
+VILLE IMPÉRIALE [THE “IMPERIAL TOWN” BRAND]